renderedtext/admin_view/README.md

 # admin_view

-Rails 3 generator of CRUD admin controllers, views and specs for existing ActiveRecord models.
+Rails 4 generator of CRUD admin controllers, views and specs for existing ActiveRecord models.

-It uses [meta_search](https://github.com/ernie/meta_search) for search and [kaminari](https://github.com/amatsuda/kaminari) for pagination.
-It also assumes that you have [dynamic_form](https://github.com/joelmoss/dynamic_form) plugin installed.
+It uses [ransack](https://github.com/activerecord-hackery/ransack) for search and [kaminari](https://github.com/amatsuda/kaminari) for pagination.

+The produced markup in views is compatible with [Bootstrap 3](http://getbootstrap.com).

 Screenshot: